 Information we may collect from you includes the following:

 You acknowledge that the information provided by you in any manner may amount to personal or sensitive data under the GDPR and the Personal Data Protection Act of Estonia, and by continuing to use our website you give consent to your data being processed as set out in this statement.

 We may share your personal information with any member of our group, which means any subsidiaries, ultimate holding company and its subsidiaries.

-We may share your personal, business or financial information with selected third parties including:
+Subject to your express consent, we may share your personal, business or financial information with selected third parties including:

-We may disclose your personal information to third parties:
+We may disclose your personal information to third parties without your consent:

-In addition to the sections above dealing with the use and disclosure of your data, we will also disclose your business and personal data to fraud prevention agencies, where we have a legitimate interest in doing so.
+In addition to the sections above dealing with the use and disclosure of your data, we will also disclose your business and personal data to fraud prevention agencies where we have a legitimate interest in doing so.

-If we discover that you have provided us with false or inaccurate information and fraud is identified, your details will be passed to fraud prevention agencies.
+If we discover that you have provided us with false or inaccurate information, and fraud is identified, your details will be passed to fraud prevention agencies.
 Law enforcement agencies may access and use this information.